sahmed19/sahmed19.github.io/_posts/2023-07-10-realtime-rain-vfx-breakdown.md

 ### Ripples

 The typical approach for ripples on deep water is a voronoi-style pattern that creates overlapping circles.
-I wanted to make the ripples feel like they had more local impact.
-I used a normal texture for the ripple.
+I wanted to make the ripples feel like they had more local impact, so I instead used a normal texture for the ripple.

 ![Wetness](/assets/images/posts/02_ripple-texture.png){:width="50%"}

 In my shader, I sampled this texture with two layers of ripples.
 Having two layers on separate start times helps kill the grid-like look.
-I then simulate a ripple animation by scaling the UV of the ripples and fading the normal strength in and out with an ease curve based on the following function: `1.0 - pow(2.0 * input - 1.0, 2)`
+I then simulate a ripple animation by scaling the UV of the ripples and fading the normal strength in and out with an ease curve based on the following function:

+`1.0 - pow(2.0 * input - 1.0, 2)`

-This function gives a nice ease in and out to the ripple transparency that looks natural.
+This function gives a nice ease to the ripple transparency that looks natural.

 ![Ripple](/assets/images/posts/02_ripples-shader.png)

 I also use a population slider that basically compares a `floor(rand(uv))` sample against a threshold value to kill a certain percentage of ripples.
-A full set of ripples looks strangely uniform anyway, and this gives me control over how fierce I want the rainfall to look.
+A full set of ripples looks strangely uniform anyway, and this gives me control over how torrential I want the rainfall to look.

 ![RipplePopulation](/assets/images/posts/02_ripple-population.gif)